OSU seeks energy managers to jumpstart campus-wide conservation

 has estimated total savings of $30 million, with net savings of $22.6 million after

 deducting program costs.
-The university must save at least the program costs, or
+The university must save at least the program costs, or Energy

-there is no additional cost to OSU.
+is no additional cost to OSU.

-The energy managers, who will report to a senior level administrator on their respective
+The energy managers, who will report to a senior-level administrator on their respective

 savings.